 This leaflet has been produced to give you general information about your injury.
 Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+It is not intended to replace the discussion between you and the healthcare team but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 What is a soft tissue injury?

 The term soft tissue refers to muscles, ligaments and tendons that surround and support our joints.
 Injuries to the soft tissue surrounding the thumb are usually caused by a forceful stretch when landing awkwardly on the hand or direct blow for example when playing ball sports.

 A soft tissue injury to the thumb may result in:

 - Heat, redness or bruising.

 To manage your pain it is advised that you regularly take simple pain relief which can be brought over the counter.
 If you have allergies or conditions which prevent the use of pain relieving or anti-inflammatory medication, please seek advice from your doctor or a pharmacist.

 What should I do in the first 72 hours after the injury?

 The most important initial treatment is aimed at controlling the pain and swelling by following the principles of RICE: